 A South-to-North Route through Newton

-A 7-mile one-way hike from the Charles River in South Newton to Newton Center.
-Return is by MBTA bus.
+- A 7-mile one-way hike from the Charles River in South Newton to Newton Centre.

 Walking Routes: Other Sources of Information

 This book describes walking tours in Boston and many surrounding communities, including three trips in Newton:

 - The Fields of Newton